mikepope/word-vba/README.md

 # word-vba
 This repository contains macros written in Word VBA.
 Mike Pope is the host.

+There is currently a master branch and a word-vba-features branch.

 ## Versions of Word
 I use Word 2013 for Windows, but much of this applies to earlier versions of Word.
 Most of it probably applies to Word for the Mac, but I cannot guarantee that.